Cursor themes

 Some websites that have cursor themes:

-For user-specific installation, use the ~/.local/share/icons/ or ~/.icons/ directory.
+For user-specific installation, use the ~/.local/share/icons/ directory, or ~/.icons/ which is used for backwards compatibility.
 Extract them with this command that will work for most archives:

 $ tar xvf foobar-cursor-theme.tar.gz -C ~/.local/share/icons